 Northern trade and industry flourished in the mid-18th Century, and there was great call for a canal linking the east and west of England.

 The Leeds & Liverpool Canal was the earliest of the trans-Pennine canals to be proposed.
 It offered a gentler, less direct route than the Huddersfield Narrow Canal and the Rochdale Canal, but it still passed through important limestone and coal mining areas.
-Construction took a long time and it was only completed in 1816, some 46 years after work began.
+Construction took a long time, two canals, one in Yorkshire and one in Lancashire, were gradually brought together and it was only completed in 1816, some 46 years after work began.

 Together with the Aire & Calder Navigation, which it meets at Leeds, it offered a coast to coast route between the Irish Sea and the North Sea, though not a proper connection until the Stanley Dock branch in Liverpool opened in 1846.